zsiki/GeoEasy/doc/step_by_step.rst

 Regression circle
 ~~~~~~~~~~~~~~~~~

-There are points on five horizontal sections on a chimney.
+There are points on five horizontal sections of a chimney.
-Let's fit a regression circle on le lowest section, point ids '1nn'.
+Let's fit a regression circle on le lowest section, point ids like '1nn'.
 Select **Calculate/Regression calculation/Circle** from the menu of any window.
 A list of point ids is displayed in a new window.
 Select all points from
 111 to 133 and press OK button.
 You will be asked for the radius of the
 circle.
-Let the *unknown* value in the input box.
+Let the *unknown* value in the input box to calculate radius from the
+data.
 You can give a radius if it
 is known and you don't want to get an estimated value from the circle
 regression.